Lab 7: Collaborative Bio Data Science using GitHub via RStudio

 Get your Crew in order!

 1. Simply edit the file so that you delete everything below 2. and add the final line, which emphasises that 1.
-R is superiour!
+R is superior!

 2. The box under Staged looks a bit odd right, just click it